ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 CONNECT-QUIC requests and responses include headers that describe how the proxy routes QUIC packets matching a given Connection ID.

-The "Client-Connection-Id" header is a Byte Sequence Structured Field {{!I-D.ietf-httpbis-header-structure}}
-containing a client's QUIC Connection ID.
+"Client-Connection-Id" is an Item Structured Header {{!I-D.ietf-httpbis-header-structure}}, containing a client's QUIC Connection ID.
+Its value MUST be a Byte Sequence.
 The byte sequence MAY be zero-length.
-The ABNF is:
+Its ABNF is:

 ~~~
    Client-Connection-Id = sf-binary
 ~~~

-The "Server-Connection-Id" header is a Byte Sequence Structured Field {{!I-D.ietf-httpbis-header-structure}}
-containing a target server's QUIC Connection ID.
+"Server-Connection-Id" is an Item Structured Header {{!I-D.ietf-httpbis-header-structure}}, containing a target server's QUIC Connection ID.
+Its value MUST be a Byte Sequence.
 The byte sequence MAY be zero-length.
-The ABNF is:
+Its ABNF is:

 ~~~
    Server-Connection-Id = sf-binary
 ~~~

-The "Datagram-Flow-ID" header is an Integer Structured Field {{!I-D.ietf-httpbis-header-structure}}
-containing the QUIC datagram flow ID to use for tunnelling packets {{!I-D.schinazi-quic-h3-datagram}}
+"Datagram-Flow-ID" is an Item Structured Header {{!I-D.ietf-httpbis-header-structure}}, containing the QUIC datagram flow ID to use for tunnelling packets {{!I-D.schinazi-quic-h3-datagram}}.
+Its value MUST be an Integer.
+Its ABNF is:
-{{!I-D.ietf-quic-datagram}}.
-The ABNF is:

 ~~~
   Datagram-Flow-Id = sf-integer